orbeon/orbeon-forms-doc/configuration/advanced/content-security-policy.md

 [SINCE Orbeon Forms 2018.1]

-## Rationale
+## What is the Content-Security-Policy header?

-The [`Content-Security-Policy` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is a relatively recent HTTP header which "helps to detect and mitigate certain types of attacks, including Cross Site Scripting (XSS) and data injection attacks".
+The [`Content-Security-Policy` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is a relatively recent HTTP header which "helps to detect and mitigate certain types of attacks, including [Cross Site Scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) and data injection attacks".

+## Disabling inline scripts and CSS

+### Introduction

-Some organizations set that header to strict values which disallow inline JavaScript and CSS within HTML pages.
+Some organizations set the `Content-Security-Policy` header to strict values which disallow inline JavaScript and CSS within HTML pages, for example with `default-src 'self'`.

 Up until Orbeon Forms 2017.2, Orbeon Forms included some inline scripts and CSS in the HTML served to the browser.
+Disabling inline scripts and CSS with `Content-Security-Policy` with those Orbeon Forms versions will prevent Orbeon Forms from working correctly.

-With Orbeon Forms 2018.1 and newer, Orbeon Forms no longer does this by default.
-This can make Orbeon Forms safer by default if you set the `Content-Security-Policy` header to disable such inline content.
+With Orbeon Forms 2018.1 and newer, Orbeon Forms no longer produces inline scripts and CSS by default, which allows for these strict values of the `Content-Security-Policy` header.
+While Orbeon Forms already [takes measures](security.md) against XSS and data injection, disabling the use of inline scripts can make Orbeon Forms even safer by default.

-## Configuration property
+### Configuration property

 The following XForms property allows you to re-enable inline scripts and CSS.
 The default is `false`: